 How far does consciousness extend?
 We recognize the sentience of humans and animals, but what if plants are conscious, too?
 According to research that began to emerge a few decades ago, plants may have emotions, and even be able to sense our thoughts.
-The scientific evidence, known as the Backster Effect, that supports this possibility began in the most unlikely way.
+The scientific evidence, known as the Backster Effect, that supports this possibility of plant conscious energy began in the most unlikely way.

 Early one morning in February of 1966, it was an average day on the job for Cleve Backster.
 His career with the US Navy & CIA led him to become a master of polygraph technology, in charge of administering important lie detector tests to subjects in question.
 Sitting alone, he decided on a whim to attach the galvanometer electrodes of the polygraph machine to a dracaena plant that was with him in the room.
 What happened next changed the course of his life forever.